rivosinc/JumpStart/docs/reference_manual.md

 Controls the page size of the section.

-NOTE: Jumpstart only supports 4K pages and not the super pages at this point.
+NOTE: JumpStart only supports 4K pages and not the super pages at this point.

 #### `num_pages`